voyager1001/digital-alpha-ml/README.md

 # Digital-Alpha-ML

 The ML repository for the Problem Statement - **Digital Alpha SaaS Analyzer** at Inter IIT Tech Meet 10.0.
-The deployed version of the website can be found [here](https://digitalalpha.ml/)
+The deployed version of the website can be found [here](https://digitalalpha.ml/).
+The report can be found [here](https://drive.google.com/file/d/1T84xVfbTznPCvC13_P8hzpyw1_tbZJtL/view?usp=sharing)

 ### Files Description